VasiliVasili/python-web-scraper/README.md

 and exports it to Excel.

 Features:
-- Web scraping with BeautifulSoup
+- scrape multiple pages
-- Data processing with Pandas
+- export to Excel
-- Export to Excel
+- export to CSV
 Technologies:
 Python
 BeautifulSoup